Compounding Pharmacies Sometime Hurt Patients through Contaminated Materials.

 By James E. Girards

 Fungal Meningitis resulted in Many Patient Injuries and Deaths.
-If you were hurt by this pharmacy we can help you.

 We have updated our NECP Medical Research Library [links to additional documents are below].
 You can access the medical research by clicking here.